 Intervention: The following are interventions if warranted that the school health staff may use after evaluation/assessment.
+This includes notifying administration, appropriate staff and/or parent/guardian if applicable.
+School health staff will suggest physician evaluation if indicated.

 - 1. Cleanse area with soap and water, pat dry. - 2.
 If necessary, control bleeding. - 3.
 When bleeding stops and if no allergies are present, triple antibiotic ointment may be used. - 4.
 Apply clean Band-Aid or bandage if needed.